Menu Close

 Young Marx and Mature Marx.
 (COMMUNIST MANIFESTO – theory of revolution

-Influences on Marx
+3] Influences on Marx

 1] French revolution.
 He was influenced by the ideas of equality and fraternity.

 2] British school of political economy.
-It is a discipline where economic policies of the state are analyzed.
+It is a discipline where economic policies of the state are analysed.
 Adam Smith is considered as father of political economy.
 His book “The wealth of Nations” is called as the first text book in political economy.
 Adam Smith was critic of mercantile capitalism and the exponent of industrial capitalism.
 Marx held that Adam Smith’s policies will not bring wealth to the nation, it will limit wealth to the small section.
 For addressing the poverty of all, the only way is common ownership over the means of production.

-3] German philosophy.
-Marx and Hegel.
+3] German philosophy and Hegel

 Hegel was the official philosopher of Prussia.
-Hegel has given very strong defense to the state.
+Hegel has given very strong defence to the state.
 Hegel compared state with God.
 In the words of Hegel, “State is a march of God on earth.”
 God is absolute idea or universal spirit.
 For Hegel, idea is the ultimate reality.
 (Hegel is idealist like Plato), God is absolute idea, or ultimate reality, state is reflection of God on this earth.

 For Marx idea is ‘false consciousness’.
 Idea is not real, matter is real.
-God has not made man, man has made God.
+God has not made man; man has made God.
 According to Marx, idea is false consciousness, religion is opium of masses.
 According to Marx, Hegel is standing on his head, he has to stand on his feet to understand what is real.

-“State is a march of God on earth.”
+“State is a march of God on earth.” – Hegel

-God -> Physical World (Mountains, Land, Water) -> Trees -> Birds -> Animals -> Man -> Family -> Civil Society -> State.
+Progress of history: God -> Physical World (Mountains, Land, Water) -> Trees -> Birds -> Animals -> Man -> Family -> Civil Society -> State.

 According to Hegel, everything in this world is the reflection of God.
 The maximum amount of God is present in the state.
 State is nearest to God.
-Hence we should worship the state.
+Hence, we should worship the state.
 How do we know that God is a creator of this world?
 When we look at the things of this world, the question comes to our mind, who is creator?
 Our reason tells us that God is creator.

-Principles of Marxism
+4] Principles of Marxism

 Marxism means the political doctrine of Marx which aims at the violent overthrow of Capitalism.
 Marx described his principles as scientific.
 Marx used to consider himself as scientist.
 However Marx followers projected him as God.
 Marx is known as a ‘God, that has failed.’

-Concept of Dialectics.
+A] Concept of Dialectics

 Dialectics is a concept given by Socrates.
 Dialectics is a method to understand the truth.
 Dialectics represent rational dialogue or rational debate.